-And do let them know that Flats Nation sent you and we have a Promo Code for you to use when ordering!
+And do let them know that Flats Nation sent you and that we have a promo code for you to use when ordering!
 Just use "FlatsNation10" to receive 10% off on your entire order 😊

-We would like to Welcome Aboard FilterMag to Flats Nation and are looking forward to working with FilterMag and having one of their Technical Team members on a Podcast with us to discuss the product design, features, and all the best-use applications!
+We want to Welcome Aboard FilterMag to Flats Nation.
+We are looking forward to working with FilterMag and having one of their Technical Team members on a Podcast with us to discuss the product design, features, and all the best-use applications!

 Our new Flats Nation YouTube Channel can be found by clicking Here and sharing them with family and friends if you find them Entertaining and Educational!
 We have some great guests in the works and planning stages on a wide range of topics and product coverage soon.